 Cat was also honoured to have her work recognised for its artistic merit, and sold works in both the prestigious Royal Academy Summer Exhibition and the ING Discerning Eye.

 Bringing the themes in her work to a wider audience in this way is important to Cat, and she was delighted to exhibit for the first time in Europe in 2022, at group shows in Paris Ensemble 01 and Vienna Take A Chance On Me, whilst continuing to show in London galleries including Gallery Different, 508 Kings Road and the Crypt Gallery.

 Cat is also currently showing works in less conventional spaces in London including at Chroma in America Square, Elevate 03 in The Shard, Stories 02 in The News Building.

-Cat is proud to be an artist member of ArtCan, an international, non-profit organisation supporting working artists, SplashTrash, Visual Artists Association and East Neuk Open Studios.
+Cat is an artist member of ArtCan, Society of Scottish Artists and East Neuk Open Studios.